techidaily/site-windows11/source/_posts/essential-tips-combatting-windows-not-found-problem.md

 ## 5\.
 Enable or Disable UEFI Secure Boot

- The[Windows operating system has come a long way](https://www.makeuseof.com/windows-brief-history/) .
+ The [Windows operating system has come a long way](https://www.makeuseof.com/windows-brief-history/) .
 However, one thing remains the same.
 Almost every Windows machine is shipped with UEFI firmware and Secure Boot enabled.
 However, in some cases, it might not work.
 For example, if Windows is installed on a GUID Partition Table, it can only boot in UEFI mode.
 Conversely, if Windows is running on an MBR disk, it cannot boot in UEFI mode.

  As such, it's prudent to either enable or disable UEFI Secure Boot and see if it makes a difference.
 You make the adjustments in the BIOS menu.
 Usually, the option will be called**Secure Boot** and can be found in the**Security** tab.